 I had no idea the type of firestorm that a conversation on nutrition would elicit.
 It seems that what people eat is a little like religion and politics in that we have very strong opinions about it, but very little solid evidence to back up those opinions.
 When there is solid evidence, there's another study that directly contradicts it.
 Neely's approach is a little different, in a way that I appreciate.
 "How does it make you feel?" is a question I hadn't often heard associated with "What's the right way to eat?"
 We take a common sense approach to training, and much of Neely's advice fits right in.

 #4 Episode 30: If it Ain't Broke, Fix it Anyway with Jonathan Siegrist

 JStar doesn't need an introduction, as he's one of America's best rock climbers.
 What was so intriguing to me is that in the midst of one of the greatest careers in climbing that we've seen, he decided to completely change up his training routine.
 If it's working so well, why change it?

 Because he's smart, that's why.
 We talk about the process he went through in deciding to switch things up, what he did, and how it worked.
-We also talk whether he'll make similar changes again.
+We also talk about whether he'll make similar changes again in the future.

 #3 Episode 57: Flow and Mental Mastery with Hazel Findlay

-This conversation easily makes my personal top 3 list for the year, and was also by far the most intimidating for me, but only until we sat down and started talking.
-Unlike many athletes, Hazel puts a lot of thought into what she does really well, which is control her emotions and mental state in order to climb difficult, often scary rock climbs.
-Rather than digging to find what makes her work, I could have just sat back and let her talk.
+This conversation easily makes my personal Top 3 list for the year, and was also by far the most intimidating for me, but only until we sat down and started talking.
+Unlike many athletes, Hazel puts a lot of thought into what she does really well, which is control her emotions and mental state in order to climb difficult, and often scary, climbs.
+Rather than digging to find out what makes things work for her, I could have just sat back and let her talk.
 She's got it figured out, and I hope to have more conversations with her in the future.

 I also talked Hazel into doing our signature sign off in her amazing accent, and I'm tempted to use it for every episode.